+STEP 5.
+If you see a suggestion for the Sales Tax, click Confirm.
+Even though this service is now marked as taxable, QBO will only charge sales tax if required by your state.

-- STEP 5.
-For the Sales Tax, click Edit Sales Tax and select Nontaxable (Figure 2-36). - STEP 6.
-Click Done to return to the Product/Service Information pane. - STEP 7.
+If you don't see a suggested tax as show in Figure 2-35, click Edit Sales Tax and select Nontaxable, as shown in Figure 2-36, then click Done to return to the Product/Service Information pane.
+Services are usually not taxable.

+STEP 6.
 When your Service looks like Figure 2-35, click Save and Close.